Astra Pharos Ltd. manufactured metal toys from the 1930s to the 1950s, and had a rather specialised niche market in model searchlights and artillery.

 The box labels included the business name and address as "Astra-Pharos Limited, Landor Works, Askew Road, London W12", "Manufacturers, Patentees and Sole Distributors", "British Made Toys of Quality", "Made in London-England" and the trademark symbol of 'Astra' in a stylised diamond shape.

-What's your Astra Pharos worth?
+What's your Astra Pharos worth in 2021?
 Here are some recently sold items.